kraftp/aura_website/pages/for_students.md

 title: For Students
 ---

-The following is a list of interesting opportunities and resources for conducting and presenting research nationwide:
+####Coming Soon!

-Insert content about student resources here.
+More content and resources for student researchers will be added to this page in the upcoming weeks.